OXID-eSales/developer_documentation/project/modules_configuration_setup.rst

    If you deploy base and environment configurations from VCS, these should not be changed through the admin backend.
-If you do this, the environment specific values will be merged into the base configuration and the environment configuration will be renamed to .bak file like 1.yml.bak.
+If you do this, the environment specific values will be merged into the base configuration and the environment configuration will be renamed to `.bak` file like `1.yml.bak`.
    Then your manual changes will be applied to the base configuration and then to the modules.
 Be aware that if there is already an environment backup file, it will be overridden if setting  will change again.